Vitrium Advanced DRM Software: Annotations Sharing

 These are only a couple of the ways in which this functionality can be applied!
 Enabling annotations sharing could bring great benefits to you and your team.

-If you'd wish to learn more about how to activate this feature on your account, or need help setting it up, don't hesitate to reach out to your account manager, we'll be happy to answer any questions you have!
+If you'd wish to learn more about this feature on your account, or need help setting it up, please take a look at our Admin Manual or reach out to the Vitrium team.

 Why-DRM-Vitrium